 As trained professionals, coaches can prove invaluable in helping athletes to master their mindsets in a quick, effective manner.
 Sports psychologists can work collaboratively with both trainers and athletes to identify any challenges, remember actions that can negate these, and generally teach both parties how athletes can come to be in an optimal state of mind to achieve their goals.

 The sports psychologist's role will, to some extent, parallel that of the coach, in terms of their input being as pivotal a part of keeping athletes performing at their full potential.
 Sports psychology is the key that can render a weak performance a precious one and can make a good athlete a great one.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-William Rover is an important Canadian coach with over 10 years' experience.
+William Rover is a crucial Canadian coach with over ten years' experience.
 He holds a Master of Science in Exercise Science from the University of Toronto and is always looking for new ways to improve his game.
 Bill works as a trainer for champion athletes in a variety of different disciplines and is frequently asked to lecture at events and universities around the world.